 No. In 2005, UB moved from accepting paper copies to accepting only electronic theses/dissertations for publishing and archiving in ProQuest’s dissertations and theses database.
 Even if your department requires a paper copy, your thesis or dissertation must be submitted electronically to the Graduate School.

 You should submit your dissertation only after your defense and after all recommended revisions have been incorporated and approved by your major advisor and committee members.
 Your thesis or dissertation, M-form (doctoral degree recipients surveys - for PhD students only) must be submitted by the deadline for your anticipated conferral date.
 No extensions will be granted.
-Please see our Important Academic Deadlines page and our Electronic Thesis and Dissertation Submission page for more information regarding deadlines for conferral materials and submission of your thesis or dissertation.
+Please see our Important Academic Deadlines page and our Electronic Thesis and Dissertation Guidelines page for more information regarding deadlines for conferral materials and submission of your thesis or dissertation.

 You will submit your thesis or dissertation as a PDF via the ProQuest ETD submission website.
 Your supplemental files may be uploaded in other formats, but the main text of your document should be submitted in a PDF File.

-As you’re writing your dissertation, refer to ProQuest's ETD submission website for tips on how to format your manuscript so that your later conversion to PDF from MS Word, LaTex, etc. will go smoothly.
+As you’re writing your dissertation, refer to the ETD administrator website for tips on how to format your manuscript so that your later conversion to PDF from MS Word, LaTex, etc. will go smoothly.
 You can convert your Word document to PDF on the computers in UB’s libraries which are all equipped with Adobe Acrobat.
 Alternatively, during the submission process, you will have the opportunity to use a “PDF converter.”

 To begin the submission process, you will need: